turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 Unlike Ethereum, you need to deploy a contract into a certain account.
 Using `dev-deploy` will create a test account and deploy the contract into that account at once.
 The test account looks something like `dev-xxxxxxxxxxx-xxxxx`.

 From the command above we learn that we created an account with the ID `dev-1610108148519-8579413` into which we just deployed the smart contract.
-So the smart contract ID is basically the account ID which is `dev-1610108148519-8579413`.
+The smart contract ID is basically the account ID which is `dev-1610108148519-8579413`.
 You'll have a different ID, so remember to replace these contract IDs with yours when following the commands below.

 ## Interact with the NEAR Testnet